meedan/check-mark/README.md

 ## How to release a new version (edge and live)

-* Run `npm run release:extension`, which will create zip files under `releases/` directory.
+* Run `npm run release:extension`, which will bump version number and create zip files under `releases/` directory
+* Upload the zip files to Chrome Webstore (developer's dashboard)

 ## TODO